ucdavis/ecs132/Blog.md

 * I mentioned Bob Metcalfe in class.
 He invented the Ethernet, which added "Listen before talk" to the ALOHA network, and it became his PhD thesis (with complex probability analysis on every page).
 He then founded 3-Com, and the Ethernet became the industry standard.

-    Well, now he has won this year's (Turing Award)[https://news.mit.edu/2023/bob-metcalfe-wins-acm-turing-award-0322], "the Nobel Prize of Computer Science."
+    Well, now he has won this year's [Turing Award](https://news.mit.edu/2023/bob-metcalfe-wins-acm-turing-award-0322), "the Nobel Prize of Computer Science."